romainaugier/libromano/README.md

-# romanolib
+# libromano
-C personal standard library for projects and learning
+ANSI C personal library for projects and learning